Perinatal Depressive and Anxiety Disorders

 In the presence of adequate psychotherapeutic resources, second-line agents include those for which data exist on the effectiveness during the postpartum period, which minimize exposure during lactation, and pose the least known risk during the childbearing years: sertraline, citalopram, and escitalopram.
 A recent Cochrane review has demonstrated that SSRIs alone have a modest effect on reducing depressive symptoms compared with placebo interventions among mothers with postnatal depression (SMD, 0.30, which denotes a small average difference although individual patients may benefit more or less).
 Combination treatment with these agents plus CBT or IPT are also second line (mainly owing to the lack of studies examining their effectiveness in postpartum samples).

 As in pregnancy, mindfulness-based interventions as well as complementary or alternative therapies such as structured exercise with moderate intensity (eg, walking particularly) and depression-specific acupuncture are accepted as third-line treatments.
-Moreover, some evidence also supports the use of newer therapies such as assisted internet-based interventions that either focus on behavioral activation or CBT and therefore may also be used as third-line options.
+Moreover, some evidence also supports the use of newer therapies such as assisted internet-based interventions that focus on either behavioral activation or CBT and therefore may also be used as third-line options.
 Unfortunately, mobile phone–based interventions aimed at reducing postnatal depression do not appear to be effective.

 Despite the presence of RCT support for the efficacy in PPD, fluoxetine and paroxetine are third-line treatments.
 This is because fluoxetine has a long half-life and has been associated with higher rates of minor adverse reactions in breastfed infants compared with other SSRI (see Perinatal Use of Psychotropic Medications and Electroconvulsive Therapy), while paroxetine still poses a risk of cardiovascular malformations in potential subsequent pregnancies.
 The remainder of the new antidepressants are also third-line treatments for mild to moderate MDD because of the more limited clinical experience in lactating mothers.
 Tricyclic antidepressants are also recommended at this level, and in particular nortriptyline, because of evidence in the postpartum setting and a solid track record in lactation.
 Doxepin should be avoided, if possible, in the postpartum setting owing to reports of significant adverse reactions in breastfed infants.